I. Small Marvel’s MISSION STATEMENT

 $10 per day per child ages 2-12 Before School Care 7:30-8:45am

 $12.50per day per child ages 2-12 After School Care 3:45-5:30

 Rates are subject to change and prior notification will be provided.
 Tuition payments DO NOT change due to school holidays.
 No adjustments will be made to tuition for illness or family vacations.We are closed the week of July 4th,Thanksgiving and the Friday after Thanksgiving and Dec.
 24thto Jan.
 2nd.

-A non-refundable Materials Fee of $85.00 per child is due at the time of registration.
-This fee includes a Small Marvels T-shirt and a personalized water cup for use at school.
+A non-refundable Registration Fee of $85.00 per child is due at the time of enrollment.
+This fee includes a Small Marvels T-shirt, a laundry bag and a milk cup for use at school.
 Tuition payments are due on the child’s FIRST SCHOOL DAY.

 Payments for the following month are due on the 15thday of the prior month.
 For example, December’s tuition is due on November 15th.

 LATE FEES: Invoices not paid within 7 days of the due date will incur a $20 late fee per week and your child will not be permitted to attend until tuition is paid in full.
 If you need to make payment arrangements, PLEASE contact us promptly to avoid additional charges.

 A $35 discount per month is applied when 2 or more children from the same family are enrolled full time in the preschool program only.
 The discount is only applied to accounts that are paid by the 15th of the previous month.